-KS2 SATs introduced the capability for the government to compare the relative performances of pupils, schools and LEAs over time.
+KS2 SATs papers introduced the capability for the government to compare the relative performances of pupils, schools and LEAs over time.
 However, the significant changes to their structure does suggest that these comparisons could be quite questionable.

-The primary purpose of SATs was to create a standardised, consistent assessment for all pupils regardless of who their teacher was and indeed where their school was.
+The primary purpose of SATs papers was to create a standardised, consistent assessment for all pupils regardless of who their teacher was and indeed where their school was.
 However, it's arguable that their primary purpose has seemed to develop into feeding a school league table system, adding stress to pupils and unnecessary pressure onto teachers, detracting from their primary purpose in the classroom – to teach!

-To put it bluntly, an 11 year old pupil that's developed to a Level 6 Maths standard can be very, very proud of themselves!
+To put it bluntly, an 11 year old pupil that's developed to a level 6 Maths standard can be very, very proud of themselves!

 The expectations for a child's SATs performance according to their age are shown in the table below.
 For instance, an 11 year old child is expected to achieve level 4 by the end of year 6.
 A child achieving level 5 is working at a high level, and only one percent achieve level 6.